GwinzTV/python-library-manager/v1_README.txt

  pip install mysql-connector-python
  ```
 - Now, to connect to the server, type the following command:
-  - Here -u means that you’ve to provide the username that is ‘root’ and -p means you have give the password.
+  - Here -u means that you’ve to provide the username that is ‘root’ and -p means you have to give the password.
 ```bash
 mysql -u root -p
 ```